camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 Prerequisites:

-1. Your kubernetes version needs to be greater than 1.20
 2. The CSI driver must be present on your cluster

 Clones are provisioned like any other PVC with the exception of adding a dataSource that references an existing PVC in the same namespace.